norihiro/obs-color-monitor/doc/vectorscope.md

 Larger value will increase the visibility of less population colors.
 Default is `25`.
 Available range is an integer number between `1` - `255`.

+### Color Type

+- White: The vectorscope will be displayed in grayscale.
+- Chroma: The vectorscope will be displayed with corresponding chrominance components.

 ### Graticule

 Choice of graticule.